Kibnet/PDFAnnotator/.qoder/repowiki/en/content/Data Models/ExtractionPreset.md

 - Check for PDF compression or rendering variations
 - Recreate preset with precise measurements

+#### Issue: Unexpected Text Ordering
+**Symptoms**: Extracted text appears in wrong order **Cause**: Incorrect Direction setting for the document's text flow **Solution**:
+- Verify the correct TextDirection is selected for the document
+- Test different direction settings to find the appropriate one
+- Check if the document uses mixed text directions

+#### Issue: Missing Spaces in Extracted Text
+**Symptoms**: Words are concatenated without spaces **Cause**: AddSpacesBetweenWords is set to false **Solution**:
+- Check the AddSpacesBetweenWords setting in the preset
+- Enable the setting if spaces are needed between words
+- Verify the setting is correctly saved and loaded

 #### Issue: Performance Problems
 **Symptoms**: Slow extraction or UI responsiveness **Cause**: Large PDF files or inefficient coordinate calculations